High School to College Programs

 • Increased Engagement: Research has shown that students in early college programs are more engaged in school.

-• Higher Graduation Rates: These programs are associated with higher high school and college graduation rates compared to traditional high school programs.
+• Higher Graduation Rates: These programs are associated with higher high school and college graduation rates than traditional high school programs.

 Benefits of attending Marymount University